IanDCarroll/GoScrumYourself/SprintRetros.md

 Retrospectives:

+__Sprint 20 - 12/8/16 - 12/14/16__

+This sprint I found some value codifying my commitments to my goal, ethics, and craftsmanship.
+It is hard to maintain a commitment to quality day after day, but no one can do it for you.
+You are the only perosn who can make craftsmanship happen in your work.
+It takes moral fortitude and strength of will to continually bring your whole self to bear on a project.
+So I decided to make a statement to that effect.
+I was willing to push things to next sprint for the sake of quality.
+My product is stronger because of it.

+Actions:
+1. Don't forget about the joy of making something well.
+2. Maintain your commitment.
+3. Develop the muscle to continually apply your best self to the task.

 __Sprint 19 - 12/1/16 - 12/7/16__

 I took the concept of courage to the next level this sprint.
 Instead of fighting a defensive battle against my exhaustion and then having the courage to stand up to it and take breaks as needed, I took the initiative.
 I gave up on trying to get both a complete unbeatable algorithm and good abstractions, and focused on clean and simple code.
 Instead of fighting fear, I gave up on it completely and focused on having joy, and paying close attention to my craft.
 It really made a difference in the statisfaction I had with my work.
 So I plan to do this in the future.